sarweshwarpandey/HousePrice/README.md

 3. Matplotlib
 4. Scikit-learn

-We have used three ML regression and used corss-validation to get the error in predictions by the models
+We have used three ML regression and used cross-validation to get the error in predictions by the models